 In \cref{MB_Hamiltonian}, $V_{{\bm q}}$ is the Coulomb potential, $A$ is the area of the system, and $\overline{\rho}_{\bm{q}}$ is the density operator projected to the LLL.
 The reciprocal lattice vectors of the periodic potential are denoted by ${\bm G}$ and the coefficients $\lambda_{{\bm G}}$ determine the shape and strength of the potential.
-For concreteness, we will keep only the first shell of reciprocal lattice vectors since higher harmonics will be suppressed by the projection to the LLL, which involves a magnetic form factor $e^{-|{\bm G}|^2\ell^2/4}$, where $\ell$ is the magnetic length.
-We consider specifically a $C_6-$symmetric potential which is frequently relevant experimentally in graphene and transition metal dichalcogenide (TMD) platforms.
-Under these assumptions all six first-shell Fourier coefficients are real and equal, so we denote them simply by $\lambda$, which we take as a perturbative parameter.
+For concreteness, we will keep only the first shell of reciprocal lattice vectors since higher harmonics will be suppressed by the projection to the LLL, which involves a magnetic form factor $\exp{-|{\bm G}|^2\ell^2/4}$, where $\ell$ is the magnetic length.
+We consider specifically a $C_6-$symmetric potential which is frequently relevant experimentally in graphene and transition metal dichalcogenide (TMD) moiré platforms.
+Under these assumptions all six first-shell Fourier coefficients are real and equal, so we denote them simply by $\lambda$.